dhecloud/st_AED_deliverables/docker/README.md

 ## Models available

-There are two available models now, namely M1 and M2.
+There are three available models now, namely M1, M2 and M3.
+M3 is the latest model

 1. M1 - mobilenet trained on datasetv1
 2. M2 - mobilenet + CBAM + FDY head trained on datasetv2, which is more balanced. predictions should be more accurate.

-note: datasetv3 is in the works, with more classes.
+2. M3 - mobilenet + CBAM + FDY head trained on datasetv3. datasetv3 is datasetv2 + additional classes such as 'male speech', 'female speech'.

+In addition to these models, there is an additional silence detector.
+This is turned on by default.

 ## Functions and usage